slackapi/deno-slack-hub/scripts/README.md

-# Generating Slack function source files
+# Generating connector function source files

 This script will generate the necessary function TypeScript files along with their tests in the `schema/slack/functions` directory, i.e.